aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <code>decimals: u8</code>
 </dt>
 <dd>
- Number of decimals used to get its user representation.
+ Number of decimals used for display purposes.
  For example, if <code>decimals</code> equals <code>2</code>, a balance of <code>505</code> coins should be displayed to a user as <code>5.05</code> (<code>505 / 10 ** 2</code>).
 </dd>